1. Purpose of policy

 - Maladministration that adversely affects a person’s interests in a substantial and specific way

-Staff seeking information about making a public interest disclosure are encouraged in the first instance to contact the Director Human Resources for confidential information and advice.
+Staff seeking information about making a public interest disclosure may contact Human Resources for confidential information and advice.
 Staff may also contact:

 - The Chief Operating Officer, in the case of a disclosure about the Director, Human Resources;

-- The CCC’s Complaints Services in relation to corrupt conduct; or
+- The Crime and Corruptions Commission’s Complaints Services in relation to corrupt conduct; or

 - The Queensland Ombudsman in relation to maladministration.

 A public interest disclosure can be made in writing or verbally and anonymously.
-Staff making a disclosure are encouraged to do so internally to the Director, Human Resources.
-Disclosures may also be made to:
+Disclosures may be made to:

 - the staff member’s manager, supervisor or other senior University officer;